Uberspace/lab/source/guide_taskd.rst

 Create Server PKI Certificates and key
 --------------------------------------

-The taskd bundles scripts for generating reuqired keys and certificates for everything in the pki directory.
+The taskd bundles scripts for generating required keys and certificates for everything in the pki directory.
 We can set all required information in the vars file.
-But first we follow the recommended step andy copy the pki directory to the ``$TASKDDATA`` directory so we have everything in one place.
+But first we follow the recommended step and copy the pki directory to the ``$TASKDDATA`` directory so we have everything in one place.
 ::

  [isabell@stardust ~]$ cp -r /home/isabell/taskd-1.1.0/pki $TASKDDATA